Welcome School Leaders and Head Teachers.

 But, how can they prove they were infected in my school?

 Our legal team said, “That doesn’t matter.
 A person doesn’t need to have been harmed (infected by Covid) in your setting to legally challenge your risk assessment!”
+That’s right, it’s the legal duty to identify and prevent risks that fall on the employer, duty holder and, or school leaders.

 Legislation always overrules guidance.